 On completion of a Fine Art Degree at Monash University, Lada went on to study an intensive course in Anatomy at the University of NSW, School of Medical Sciences where she was given the opportunity to sketch and work with human cadavers including the human brain.
 Later, her contemplative practice led her to study Tibetan Buddhism.

-Lada works from Square One Studios and is represented by .M Contemporary in Sydney for enquirers please contact:
+Lada works from Square One Studios and is represented by .M Contemporary in Sydney.

 Specialities: Slow-art, sci-art, neuro-art, contemplative embroidery and interactive installation